You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 - You can't hold a Yukon resident hunting licence if you already have a valid resident hunting licence from another jurisdiction.

-You need to provide hunter education certification if you didn’t have a licence last year or you're a Yukon resident born after April 1, 1987.
+You need to provide hunter education certification if you're a Yukon resident born after April 1, 1987.
 This can be either:

 - certification from a Yukon Hunter Education and Ethics Development (HEED) course; or